Where To See Orangutans In The Wild

 View of the lake from camp

 Our guide was very experienced and we were lucky enough to see an orangutan on the day we arrived.
 However, this was very different to seeing them at the feeding platform.
-She was high up in the trees and not that happy to see us.
+She was high up in the trees, hidden by the forest canopy.
+She was not that happy to see us.
 In fact, she started ripping off small branches and throwing them at us when we came too close.

 This is where it gets tough to compare the experiences.
 This was a wild animal who felt threatened.
 It was an honour to see her completely in the wild but it did mean we didn’t get to see her clearly and close up.